fqantonio/GoingInductive/README.md

 # RESULTS

 Figure 2 shows the changes on variables TEST, LAB, BEHAV and CLASS, between control and treatment group, for the global samples on the y-axis.
-Moving up on the graph, this demonstrates that the results are getting more favorable.
+Moving up on the graph, this demonstrates that the results are getting more favorable to the educational 4C/ID methodology change.
+Looking at "all sample" it's clear that the change is positive on LAB, negative for BEHAV and TEST, and no change for CLASS.
+Introducing the school differences (school effect), only the negative change persist in the BEHAV variable.

 The correct results  should be between the Figure 1 shows the variable longitudinal time patterns, with box plots for variables, TEST, LAB, BEHAV and CLASS: it includes junior and junior high grade students data for both schools.

 Looking at figure 1 it's not clear an overall positive change but figure 3 shows a more favorable result because it's not biased by the schools differences and it compares the same student level.
 However, the correct results should be somewhere in between [^5results].